 If an aging parent needs nursing-facility-level care but wants to keep living at home, the Program of All-Inclusive Care for the Elderly (PACE) can make that possible.
 It is a fully integrated Medicare and Medicaid managed-care program for adults age 55 and older who meet a state's nursing-facility level of care but can live safely in the community at enrollment.
 In Tennessee, there is exactly one PACE program: Ascension Living Alexian PACE in Chattanooga (Hamilton County).
 This guide walks through every federal regulation that controls PACE under 42 CFR Part 460, every TennCare-specific rule, the financial mechanics for each enrollment path, the Interdisciplinary Team's required disciplines, and the elder-law planning issues every Tennessee family should understand before enrolling.

-The Program of All-Inclusive Care for the Elderly (PACE) is a fully integrated Medicare + Medicaid managed-care program for adults age 55 and older who meet a state's nursing-facility (NF) level of care but can live safely in the community at the time of enrollment.
-PACE assumes total financial risk for every health and long-term service its participants need, primary care, specialty care, hospital, NF, prescription drugs, transportation, day-center attendance, in-home aides, dental, vision, hearing, behavioral health, and end-of-life care, in exchange for a single monthly capitated payment from Medicare, Medicaid, or both.
+The Program of All-Inclusive Care for the Elderly (PACE) is a fully integrated Medicare and Medicaid managed-care program for adults age 55 and older who meet a state's nursing-facility (NF) level of care but can live safely in the community at enrollment.
+PACE takes on total financial risk for every service a participant needs (primary and specialty care, hospital, nursing facility, drugs, transportation, day-center attendance, in-home aides, dental, vision, hearing, behavioral health, and end-of-life care) in exchange for one monthly capitated payment from Medicare, Medicaid, or both.
+The key-fact box above captures who runs it in Tennessee, who pays, and how the lock-in works.

-• Statewide expansion was proposed in 2024 (SB 459 / HB 416) but the substantive bill did not become a standalone public chapter.
-Industry analysts (Health Dimensions Group) report a 2025 TennCare PACE RFP for one new market; as of May 2026 no second TN PACE site is operational.
+Statewide expansion was proposed in 2024 (SB 459 / HB 416) but did not become a standalone public chapter; industry analysts report a 2025 TennCare PACE RFP for one new market, and as of May 2026 no second TN PACE site is operational.

 The statutory architecture